jgallagher13/checkers/README.md

 - Variations of the game of checkers have been played and loved by ancient and modern people alike!
 Now this game of strategy is making its debut in a galaxy far far away!
 In this Star Wars themed checkers game, play as either the Rebel Alliance or the Galactic Empire!
 May the force be with you.

 ## Images of Game
+- Start of game
 ![Alt text](images/screenshot.png)

+- Forfeit functionality and king functionality
 ![Alt text](images/screenshot2.png)

 ## Technologies Used